 - 1 cup fresh grated coconut

-- 3 tbsp jaggery OR as per individual sweetness required
+- 3 tbsp to 4 tbsp jaggery OR as per individual sweetness required

 - 1/2 tsp cardamom powder